datalad-handbook/book/docs/usecases/encrypted_annex.rst

 During encryption, the sensitive data are obfuscated in a structured but secret manner, and only authorized agents have the knowledge how to decrypt the data back into a usable state.

-Because encryption is relevant or at least attractive to many applications involving data in :term:`DataLad dataset`\s, this use case demonstrates how to utilise `git-annex's encryption <https://git-annex.branchable.com/encryption/>`_ to keep data safely encrypted when it is not being used.
+Because encryption is relevant or at least attractive to many applications involving data in :term:`DataLad dataset`\s, this use case demonstrates how to utilize `git-annex's encryption <https://git-annex.branchable.com/encryption/>`_ to keep data safely encrypted when it is not being used.
 This example workflow mimics a sensitive data deposition use case, where data need to be securely deposited on one machine, and downloaded to another machine for processing and storage.
 To make this work, in our workflow we will combine several independent pieces: